AMWA-TV/is-04/README.md

 See [here](https://amwa-tv.github.io/nmos) for an overview of NMOS specifcations.

-The formal specification is provided at the GitHub repository (click the "View on GitHub" button above).
+The formal IS-04 specification is provided at in [this GitHub repository](https://github.com/AMWA-TV/nmos-discovery-registration).
 These pages provide supporting documentation and HTML renders of the APIs (which are specified in RAML and JSON Schema).

  - [Overview](1.0.
 Overview.md)
  - [APIs](2.0.
 APIs.md)